CURENT/dime/docs/source/index.rst

     ---
     :column: col-12 p-3

-    Using AGVis for Research?
+    Using DiME for Research?
     ^^^^^^^^^^^^^^^^^^^^^^^^^
-    Please cite our paper [Parsly2022]_ if AGVis is used in your research for publication.
+    Please cite our paper [Parsly2022]_ if DiME is used in your research for publication.